m-maka/CIS-422-Project1/README.md

 tests: Contains files that can be used to test whether the source code is working correctly.

-version-0-files (working name): Contains files that belonged to the first pursued version of this program.
+version-0: Contains files that belonged to the first pursued version of this program.
 More info in the txt file.